Skip to main content

 Economies of Exclusion: Money, Labour and Value in Immigration and Asylum Politics (Political Economy Fellowship 2020, Independent Social Research Foundation)

-This project examines how financial and digital technologies are transforming refugee governance.
-Debit cards have radically changed humanitarian aid and post-disaster relief, allowing both providers and recipients greater flexibility in providing for basic needs.
-Tech start-ups and volunteer cartographers have produced a range of apps, maps and digital information hubs for refugees seeking local information.
+This project examined how financial and digital technologies are transforming refugee governance.
 Financial and digital technologies allow people to move, live and work in new ways and yet there is little research asking how digital technologies and debit cards change relationships between humanitarian organisations, aid workers, refugees and recipients, new private sector actors and government agencies.
+Conceptually, GLiTCH bridges bridged research on economies of migration control, finance-security assemblages, and techno-humanitarianism.
+Our project asked how these technologies are changing humanitarianism, governance and refugees' everyday lives.
+By including diverse actors in the refugee sector and participatory co-produced research, our project aims to reveal emerging transformations in humanitarian outreach and the new barriers produced by them.

 Research interests